nitrite/nitrite-doc/flutter-sdk/getting-started.md

 # Getting Started in Flutter

+Nitrite is a pure Dart database.
+It does not depend on any native library.
+So it can be used in any platform where Dart is supported.
+It is a server-less embedded database ideal for desktop, mobile, or web applications.
+It is written in pure Dart and runs in Flutter, Dart VM, and the browser.

 To get started with Nitrite database, you need to add the dependency to your pubspec.yaml file.

 ## Add dependency